geemus/notes/houston_foresight/raw/intro.md

 ## Reading: Teaching the Future Ch7 (Hines,Bishop)

+* Foresight tracks change toward two purposes: to map it and to influence it.
+* Baseline forecasts extrapolate present conditions and trends into the future, also known as expected or surprise-free forecasts.
+It isn't really that likely, but it provides a good basis for discussion.
+* Alternative forecasts are what happens when the baseline does not.
+Each is likely to be individually less probable than the baseline, but in aggregate they are more probable than the baseline.
+* Forecasts taken together are represented as a cone, where as more time elapses the baseline becomes increasingly less probably and the size of the cone grows to map to this increasing uncertainty.
+* Forecasts often help us understand the dynamics of change, even if they do not predict exactly what will happen or could happen.
+* For good forecasting, discovering and challenging assumptions is critical.
+* Forecasting is the process of discovering and describing plausible futures.
+Planning is combining that information with values, aspirations, preferences, needs and desires to design a way to infleunce the trajectory toward preferable outcomes.
+* Forecasting Theory:
+  * Forecasts are inferences (as the future can not be directly observed)
+  * Any forecast can be wrong, just like other inferences (direct observations can be wrong as well, but is less likely)
+  * Forecasts are supported using evidence and assumptions, and are not provable.
+  * The weak link in supporting inferences are the assumptions required to use the evidence as support.
+* Approach: Framework Forecasting - produces a baseline forecast as well as alternatives which can be explored for opportunities and threats
+  * Characterize present era: start, conditions, and trends.
+  * Explore forces of change, beginning with trends.
+  * Introduce discontinuities, collected into dimensions of uncertainty: plausible events, emerging issues, and new ideas.
+  * Categorize information as you find it, seeking to find the around the ten best items per category (number is arbitrary).
+  * Final document as nine sections: domain definition, summary, current assessment, era analysis, baseline forecast, baseline analysis, alternative futures, scenario kernels, and information
+  * In addition to trends, baseline future development is contributed to by: constants, plans, cycles, and projections.
+  * Futures wheels can be used to investigate implications of futures.
+It places a focal change in the center, second-order changes around this, third-order around that, and so on.
+  * Baseline analysis - rigourously arrive at alternative futures based on evidence and plausible reasons
+    * Conduct research
+    * Forecast baseline (expected) future
+    * State evidence for baseline, such as constants, trends, plans
+    * Challenge evidence:
+      * Is it true? (ie no-one has a plausable reason to object to its truth)
+      * Is it relevant?
+Does it support the inference?
+      * Is it sufficient?
+Is the evidence strong enough to support the strength of the claim?
+    * Identify assumptions that one must accept to use each piece of evidence which passed the challenge.
+    * Challenge each assumption by stating its opposite, bringing to mind reasons the assumption might be true.
+    * Identify plausible alternative assumptions.
+    * Use alternative assumptions and reasoning as a foundation and extend plausible alternative futures.
+  * Important to focus on plausible futures, not just possible ones.
+  * Creativity is a companion to reasoned analysis.
+Creativity is the process of coming up with new ideas.
+It is a skill that can be practiced and improved.
+  * Innovation is the process of implementing creative ideas into useful solutions.
+  * IDEA framework for creative problem solving:
+    * Investigate needs - What is the problem/challenge?
+    * Develop ideas - What are the ideas for solving it?
+    * Evaluate solutions - Which are the best ones?
+    * Activate plan - How can the best ideas be implemented?
+  * Alternative futures techniques:
+    * Judgement: Genius - Thinking, imagining; Visualization - Relaxation, stimulation of imagination; Role Playing - Act out one or more pre-arranged conditions; Coates & Jarratt - Define domain and time horizon, identify conditions or variables of interest, develop scenario themes, estimate values of conditions and variables under ecah scenario theme, write the scenarios.
+    * Baseline: Manoa - Implications, cross-impacts, elaboration
+    * Elaboration of fixed scenarios: Incasting - elaboration on specific domains; SRI - Specific domains in rows
+    * Event sequences: Probability trees - sequence, assign probabilities; Sociovision - Cluster similar alternatives into macro themes; Divergence mapping - Place on one of four time horizons, link events in sequence; Future mapping - sequence events to create end-state
+    * Backcasting: Backcasting, Horizon Mission Methodology - Steps that could lead to that end-state; Impact of Future Technologies - Highly capable scenarios, signposts leading to scenario, cost/benefit
+    * Dimensions of uncertainty: Morphological analysis, Field anomaly relaxation - Multiple alternative for each dimension, link one alternative from each dimension; GBN (Global Business Network) - Select two most important and most uncertain, create 2x2 matrix, title and elaborate; Option development & evaluation - Multiple alternatives for each dimension, rate consistency of every alternative against every other alternative, perform nearest neighbor calculation; MORPHOL - Multiple alternatives for each dimension, link one alternative from each dimension, excluding impossible combinations and rating more likely combinations more highly.
+Can calculate probability of combination of probabilities.
+    * Cross-impact analysis: Cross-impact analysis - initila probability of each, contingent probabilities of each given occurence of ecah other, Monte Carlo simulation; TFS - High, medium, low values of the variables, initual probabilities of each range, cross-impact of ranges from different variables on each other, Monte Carlo simulation; SMIC PROB-EXPERT - Initial probability of each, contingent probabilities of each given the occurrence of ecah other, correction of contingent probabilities for consistency, Monte Carlo simulation
+    * Modeling: Trend impact analysis - Estimate impact of event on trend - time of initial impact, max impact, time of max impact, time of final impact; Sensitivity analysis - Enter multiple plausible values for each uncertain boundary condition, possibly Monte Carlo simulation; Dynamic scenarios - Build system model for each dimension, combine into one overall model
+  * Questioning assumptions allows us to consider alternatives and remove the illusion of certainty or determinism.
+  * Uncertainties: Trend reversals, unfulfilled plans, potential events, emerging issues, new ideas, key uncertainties (chosen based on degrees of impact and uncertainty)
+  * Scenario kernels - pull together other information to develop scenarios around the most important and most plausible alternative futures.
+  * Leading indicators are the focused information that show how uncertainty is resolving itself, so by finding and watching them we can see which alternatives we might be progressing toward.
+While we might normally scan, if we have identified leading indicators we can instead monitor (because we know where to look and what kinds of things to look for)

+* Evaluating support for an inference:
+  * Identify an important conclusion of the piece
+  * Identify the evidence in the piece that supports the conclusion
+  * Identify the assumptions required to use each piece of evidence
+  * Reverse each assumption to create alternatives
+  * Consider reasons that each alternative might be true
+  * If there are such reasons, identify the modifications to the original conclusion or an entirely new conclusion that result if the alternative assumption is true
+  * Make a judgement concerning the original conclusion and any other plausible conclusions that result
+  * Synthesize them into one overall conclusion if possible

 ## Six Rules for Effective Forecasting (Saffo)

 * Forecasters map uncertainty, with logic that can be articulated and defended.